Blogging is sweet if you do it well, but it can be challenging to become a successful blogger in Nigeria.

 - How Profitable?

 To become a successful blogger in Nigeria, you should understand some niches will make you more money than others.
-Health, fitness, finance, real estate, tech, gaming, business and marketing, travel.
+Health, fitness, finance, real estate, tech, gaming, business and marketing, and travel.
 Those niches will make you more money because the advertisers are willing to pay more.
-If you blog about celebrity gist, the pay per click is very low because advertisers believe most people reading the blogs are jobless (lol), so they won’t pay much per click.
+If you blog about celebrity gist, the pay-per-click is very low because advertisers believe most people reading the blogs are jobless (lol), so they won’t pay much per click.
 However, by the time you do your calculation and think of the conversion rate of $100 Dollars to Naira, you will still feel fulfilled.

 Summarily, the most important factor is interest.
 Cause if you are interested in a topic, you will be able to dedicate your time to it even if there’s no monetary gain attached.
 If the niche is competitive, you only have to manipulate keywords and write about less competitive topics smartly.
 If the search audience is low, the niche will be less competitive, so you can easily dominate.
 That’s that on choosing a niche.